CBD Oil Florida: 2022 Legal Status Guide

-When it comes to CBD oil Florida laws and regulations, it’s understandable that there’s a lot of confusion.
-The Sunny State has changed its attitude towards cannabis and CBD many times over in the last 90ish years.
+When it comes to CBD oil Florida legislation and regulations, it’s understandable that there’s a lot of confusion.
+The Sunny State has changed its attitude towards cannabis and CBD many times over the last 90ish years.

 Is CBD Legal in Florida?

 The 2018 Farm Bill legalized products made from industrial hemp, including CBD oil.
 So, yes, CBD is, in fact, legal in Florida.
 However, there are a few catches.
 To understand these catches and the law itself, you must first learn how to differentiate between: